VickySharma13916/MernBackend/README.md

 DELETE /api/notes/:id: Delete a specific note.

 Deployment
-The backend is deployed on Netlify.
+The backend is deployed on Render at https://mern-stack-backend-71mo.onrender.com/.

 Contributors
 VickySharma13916